onechiporenko/eslint-plugin-mocha-cleanup/README.md

 }
 ```

-* `disallow-stub-spy-restore-in-it` Rule to disallow `stub/spy/restore` in the tests (should be in the hooks)
+* `disallow-stub-spy-restore-in-it` Rule to disallow `stub/spy/restore` in tests (they should instead be in hooks)

-* `no-empty-title` Rule to disallow empty title in the suites and tests
+* `no-empty-title` Rule to disallow empty titles in suites and tests

-* `no-same-titles` Rule to disallow same titles for tests inside one suite or in the whole file.
-It depends on `scope` value - may be `file` or `suite`.
-Default - `suite`
+* `no-same-titles` Rule to disallow identical titles for tests inside of one suite or within the whole file.
+It depends on the `scope` value - may be `file` or `suite`.
+Defaults to `suite`

 ```json
 "rules": {